 When it comes to food, never turn it down (an easy one for me…) and make sure the placement of the napkin is correct, it must be on your lap – nowhere else.
 Now, onto the fun part of what to make for your dinner party!
 I went with a classic 3 course but of course you could do more than that or do more nibble type dishes, that’s the best thing with dinner parties they’re so versatile and different.
 I started mine off with a classic smörgåsbord, a platter of cheeses, meats, rye crackerbreads and any other trimmings you would like to add – I had some olives, grapes and some pate to accompany in mine.
 Many smörgåsbords you see are huge, however as there was food following and I only had an smaller number of guests, I kept it light and simple so everyone could enjoy all three courses.

-Finally for pudding, I made what is known as krem, basically it was almond-y, vanilla-y goodness in a pot and was the perfect finale to our meal.
-As it was a nice creamy texture and was a bit sweeter, I partnered this with some Rekorderlig spiced plum cider, a cider you can have hot or cold (I know right?!) but trust me, if you want to get that warming sensation inside of you, you need this beverage, especially for this time of year.
+Finally for pudding, I made what is known as krem.
+Basically it was almond-y, vanilla-y goodness in a pot and was the perfect finale to our meal.
+As it was a nice creamy texture and was a bit sweeter.
+I partnered this with some Rekorderlig spiced plum cider, a cider you can have hot or cold (I know right?!) but trust me, if you want to get that warming sensation inside of you, you need this beverage.
+It’s especially good for this time of year.

 Until next time,